NBA Rumors: Lakers Reportedly Expected To Sign JR Smith Before Wednesday’s Transaction Deadline

 Marc Stein of The New York Times was the first to report on Smith’s status with the Lakers, tweeting on Tuesday that the team is “expected to finalize a rest-of-the-season contract” with the 34-year-old.
 Teams have up until Tuesday, 11:59 p.m.
 EDT to sign replacement players for those who won’t be taking part in the resumption of the 2019-20 season, and up until Wednesday to submit their final rosters for the restart.

 A few minutes after Stein’s post, ESPN’s Adrian Wojnarowski took to Twitter to report that Smith and the Lakers “are working through the final steps of a deal,” thus essentially confirming he will be added to the roster.
-The organization has yet to publicly comment on the rumored transaction, but Smith has replied positively to several current and former NBA players — including Matt Barnes, Isaiah Thomas, and Reggie Evans — who tweeted their congratulations to the former Sixth Man of the Year awardee for signing with the Lakers.
+The organization has yet to publicly comment on the rumored transaction, but Smith has replied positively to several current and former NBA players who tweeted their congratulations.
+These include Isaiah Thomas, Reggie Evans, and Matt Barnes, the latter of whom specifically referenced “signing with the Lakers” in his post.

 Should Smith indeed join the Lakers, this will allow him to team up again with James more than four years after they helped the Cleveland Cavaliers win their first NBA championship in team history.
 The pair also played together in three losing efforts in the NBA Finals, with Smith averaging 8.3 points, 2.9 rebounds, and 1.8 assists in 2017-18 — his last full season in Cleveland, as noted by Bleacher Report.